 How to insert sparklines in Excel?
 In this article, you will learn all about sparklines.
 Get some useful examples!
-Now I’ve created this post to be a follow-along lesson.
-You can download the Excel file that I use during the article.
+Now, I have created this post to be a follow-along lesson.
+You can download the Excel file that I used during the article.

-Sparklines are in-cell Excel charts, and we are using these graphs to show variance or trends.
+Sparklines are in-cell Excel charts, and we use these graphs to show variance or trends.
 We recommend using sparklines for data visualization purposes.
 It is worth using it!
-You can save space, and that is important if you are working with a large data set.
+You can save space, which is important for working with a large data set.
 This tutorial is a part of our chart templates series.

 Three types of Sparklines

 Take a quick look at the example below.
-You can easy to identify these sparkline types.
+You can easily identify these sparkline types.

 Let us see the most important things about sparklines: